 We left for Kasol in Himachal Pradesh from Amritsar (Punjab) by car.
 My batchmate Vikram and I wanted to visit Parvati valley.
 Vikram stays in Amritsar.
 Parvati Valley is well known among travellers for its psychedelic parties and free-flowing hashish that originates from the ancient village of Malana in North India’s Himachal Pradesh region.
 It was almost evening when we reached Kasol.
-Kasol is a lovely small town, also known as “Mini Israel” because of its hippie culture and large number Israelis staying there.
+Kasol is a lovely small town, also known as “Mini Israel” because of its hippie culture and large number of Israelis staying there.